Kelly Kovski

-Kelly Kovski (born June 16, 1981) is an American professional racing driver and crew chief.
-He has competed in the ARCA Menards Series for twenty years, primarily racing at the Illinois State Fairgrounds and DuQuoin State Fairgrounds.
-He has also competed in and won at various dirt track events alongside his starts in ARCA competition.
+Kelly Kovski (born June 16, 1981) is an American retired professional racing driver and crew chief.
+He competed in the ARCA Menards Series for twenty years, primarily racing at the Illinois State Fairgrounds and the DuQuoin State Fairgrounds.

+Outside of his ARCA starts, Kovski has also competed in and won at various dirt track events.

 Racing career

-Kovski would make his ARCA Re/Max Series debut in 2004 driving for Fast Track Racing at the DuQuoin State Fairgrounds Racetrack in the No. 10 Chevrolet, where he would finish fifteenth, a lap down behind race winner Frank Kimmel.
+Kovski would make his ARCA Re/Max Series debut in 2004, driving for Fast Track Racing at the DuQuoin State Fairgrounds Racetrack in the No. 10 Chevrolet, where he would finish fifteenth, a lap down behind race winner Frank Kimmel.

 From 2005 to 2011, Kovski would primarily run the dirt races with his own team in collaboration with Roulo Brothers Racing in the No. 39 Chevrolet.
 In 2005, he would finish in the top-fifteen in both dirt events, and in 2006, he would finish eleventh at the Illinois State Fairgrounds Racetrack.
 In the following year, he would earn his first top-ten at Springfield, finishing in sixth place, and in the following year, he would finish in the top-ten in both events, finishing in ninth and seventh at Springfield and DuQuoin respectively.
 In 2009, would get a best finish of twelfth at Springfield, before he would finish in the top-ten in both events again in the following year, running in the No. 17 that year.
 He would finish sixth at Springfield in 2011, and would go on to earn his first top-five in ARCA competition, finishing fourth at DuQuoin.

 In 2012, Kovski switched to Allgaier Motorsports, a team that had won the series championship with Justin Allgaier in 2008.
 He would start off his tenure with the team by finishing fourth at Springfield in their first race together in the No. 99 Chevrolet.
 For 2013, he would make his first asphalt race at Toledo Speedway, where he would start 26th, and finish ninth.
 He would also finish tenth at Berlin Raceway before returning to the dirt events, where he would finish thirteenth at Springfield and eighth at DuQuoin.
 In 2014, he would delve into a career as a crew chief, working with Team BCR and No. 90 Ford for Grant Enfinger.
 He would also make starts at the dirt tracks, finishing sixth at Springfield, and finishing 26th due to an engine issue at DuQuoin.
 He would move with Enfinger to GMS Racing midway through 2014, and would move to the No. 23 Chevrolet in 2015, a year Enfinger would win the championship.
 Kovski would finish third at Springfield.
 In 2016, he would earn his best finish of second place behind Tom Hessert III at DuQuoin.